 Edema is the medical term for swelling that can be caused by excess fluid that becomes trapped in the body.
 The most common areas that are affected by this condition are the extremities: the hands, feet, arms, and legs.
 If you suffer from this condition on a regular basis, it may be time to visit a vein specialist and make sure that there is not a more serious problem causing your edema.
-The team at South Texas Vein Institute is here to answer your questions about edema.
+The team at DHR Health Vein Institute is here to answer your questions about edema.

 Common Signs of Edema